jundalisay/sp/content/en/material/principles/intro/chapter-07.md

 The conclusion is that the force that causes them to go towards E is vibratory in nature.
 As the particles change position, it increases or relaxes those diverse small vibrations.
 {{< /q >}}

 Changes or movement in the aether are done through vibrations, different from particles that are moved by contact.

 ## What Happens at the Edge?

+The edge of the universe is the CMB which has the fuzzy microwave images of more distant galaxies.

-Going to the edge of the universe linearly is not possible, since the spacetime travels faster any the speed of any material or electromagnetic object.
-The only solution is to teleport beyond the edge of that universe.
-But this will merely bring the object to another universe within the same layer and spacetime coordinates.
+Going to the edge of the universe linearly is not possible, since the aetherspace blocks matter just as it facilitates contact forces.

+The only solution is to be in a ship that teleports to the edge of that universe.
+This will then expand the visible universe, allowing the ship to discover new galaxies to go to.

 {{< img src="/graphics/physics/multiverse.jpg" alt="Multiverse" cap="The proper movement to escape the confines of the current universe is to use the Positive Force to go up the multiverse ladder">}}